vt-bekah/Project1/README.md

  - Median Monthly Owner Costs are interpreted to be mortgage and utilities combined.
 A compare between Median Gross Rent and Median Monthly Owner Costs serve as a proxy for evaluation growth rates of Rent Cost vs. Mortgage Costs.
  - Median Home Value was evaluated for growth over time to identify potential profitability of re-selling in the future.<br>

+**Note:** This data is not limited to starter homes as that was not found readily available for free.

 **Results**:
 A single city does not stand out as top across all the views created.
 However, San Francisco consistently is the top consideration while other cities fluctiate in rankings.
 Chicago comes up positively in two of the three views.
 Denver also shows up positively in two of the three views, but not as strongly as Chicago.